zenkay/personal-blog/php/wp-content/plugins/wp-linkedin/readme.txt

 == Upgrade Notice ==

+= 2.0 =
+Following the modifications to the LinkedIn developer program, version 2.0 of this plugin introduce breaking changes.
+[More information on vedovini.net](http://vedovini.net/2015/04/the-fate-of-the-wp-linkedin-wordpress-plugin-after-may-12/)

 = 1.18 =
 *BREAKING CHANGE* The redirect uri that is used to process the OAuth access token has changed in this version.
 You must update the redirect urls setting